Eurosceptics claim victory in landmark Poland election

 Distrustful of the EU and an advocate of a strong NATO stance in dealing with Moscow, PiS opposes joining the euro zone any time soon and promises more welfare spending on the poor.

 Two new parties appeared to have won seats in parliament.
-The liberal, pro-market Nowoczesna, led by former World Bank economist Ryszard Petru, was seen winning 7.7 percent of the vote.
+The liberal, pro-market Nowoczesna, led by former World Bank economist Ryszard Petru, was seeing winning 7 percent of the vote.

 The election of PiS likely means that Poland will join ranks with Hungary and Slovakia in opposing relocation of migrants from the Middle East and North Africa, deepening divisions in the EU, where Germany’s Angela Merkel in particular has advocated a more open approach.

-Kaczynski, a long-time fan of Hungary’s right-wing Prime Minister Viktor Orban, has said Muslim migrants threaten Poland’s Catholic way of life.
-This month, he was accused by some media in Poland of fanning racism when he said they would bring new diseases and parasites to Poland.
+Kaczynski, a long-time fan of Hungary’s right-wing Prime Minister Orban, has said Muslim migrants threaten Poland’s Catholic way of life.
+Earlier this month he was accused by some media in Poland of fanning racism when he said they would bring new diseases and parasites to Poland.

 The migrant crisis has led to a boost in support for hard-right parties in countries including Sweden and the Netherlands.